wvdlaan/todomvc/README.md

      _Choose a client type_ -> _Browser_

-     You are looking at `about:blank` as can been seen at the bottom of the browser-tab.
+     The browser-tab is displaying `about:blank` as can been seen at the bottom left.

 3. Return to the browser to copy the URL
    (eg; on my desktop it's `file:///home/walter/todomvc/index.html`)